First shipment of COVID-19 vaccines arrives in Singapore

 The shipment was transported on flight SQ7979 via a Singapore Airlines (SIA) 747-400 freighter, which departed on Sunday from Brussels and landed at Singapore Changi Airport at 7.36pm on Monday.

-The vaccines were received by Transport Minister Ong Ye Kung and were transported to SATS’ cold-chain facility for storage and ground transportation.
+The vaccines were received by Transport Minister Ong Ye Kung and were taken to SATS’ cold-chain facility for storage and ground transportation.

+Speaking to reporters, Mr Ong talked about Singapore's intention to become a regional hub for the transportation of COVID-19 vaccines.

+"We believe we have the capabilities to do so, to play a role to help supply and distribute to the region.
+I think there are two kinds of thoughts now in terms of vaccine delivery.
+Some countries of course would prefer direct delivery because they will think that is fast, point to point delivery," he said.

 Prime Minister Lee Hsien Loong announced on Dec 14 that Singapore authorities had approved the Pfizer-BioNTech vaccine for pandemic use and that the first shipment would arrive by end-December.
 The vaccine shipment comes a week before Singapore is set to go into Phase 3 of its reopening on Dec 28.